Scholar-Activist Spotlight with Amber E. George – October 2019

 My advice to young academic women is that while the sexism you may face in academia might be glaring, insidious, exhausting, and generally overwhelming, you should not give in or give up.
 And make no mistake about it; just because universities teach about social justice does not mean that sexism has been eradicated behind closed doors.

 AN – As a mother and an academic, how does that affect being successful in your scholarship and do you see inequity there in higher education?

 AG – Motherhood has changed me and the way I am treated within the Ivory Towers.
 As in many families, the brunt of childcare responsibilities have mainly fallen in my lap to figure out daily.
-Thus, I find myself asking for leniency when it comes to deadlines or attending meetings when my children are sick or I do not have a babysitter.
-Within such a context it is easy to find myself overwhelmed, isolated, and overlooked.
+Thus, women may need to ask for leniency when it comes to meeting deadlines or attending meetings when children are ill or lacking a babysitter.
+Within such a context, it is easy to feel overwhelmed, isolated, and overlooked.